-Alton Main Street invites the community to engage in the momentum of downtown development
+Alton Main Street Invites the Community to Engage in the Momentum of Downtown Development

 Don't miss our top stories and need-to-know news everyday in your inbox.

-The organization encourages economic growth by creating networking opportunities for existing local businesses, while also being a resource for many entrepreneurs who are looking to open a new one.
-“Alton Main Street has been there to support our business every step of the way.
-The organization provided a great start for us as a vendor at community events, assisted us with finding the perfect space as we graduated to a brick & mortar location, and continues to help us attract new customers who appreciate the charm of a locally-owned bakery over a chain restaurant,” said Alexandra & Lou Mattea of LuciAnna’s Pastries, “This type of personalized support is invaluable to a fledgling entrepreneur, and gave us confidence that we could achieve our dream of owning our own business."

-City leaders become better acquainted to business and property owners at Main Street functions, and the program fosters collaboration between many community groups that have similar goals.
-This makes the most of the limited resources in our area, and builds a strong network to support projects far beyond the downtown district.

 “Our thriving historic district is what sets Alton apart from other communities,” explains Sara McGibany, Executive Director, “Main Street is a grassroots effort of regular citizens who are working to retain Alton’s unique character.
-Preserving our historic architecture and supporting locally-owned businesses creates an attractive, authentic experience for us all.
-The more supporters that we can gather through our partnership drive, the faster the incredible growth that is underway will take effect.”
+Preserving our historic architecture and supporting locally-owned businesses creates a beautiful, authentic experience for locals and visitors.
+The more supporters that we can gather through our partnership drive, the faster the incredible growth that is currently underway will take effect.”

+Now is the time for businesses to become partners by sending annual dues of $100.
+Families may contribute by donating $50, and individuals can make an impact by pledging a gift of $25.
+Checks can be mailed to Alton Main Street at 200 W. 3rd Street – Suite 100 Alton, IL 62002.
+Online payments can also be accepted at www.DowntownAlton.com.

+“We ask you to take a minute to think about how much Main Street activities add to the fabric of our community.
+If you’ve enjoyed shopping for fresh peaches at the Farmers Market, taken your child to sit on Santa’s lap at the Community Tree Lighting, or celebrated the rich history of our riverfront at the Mississippi Earthtones Festival, then you are receiving the benefits of living in a Main Street community,” said McGibany.
+“We depend on the resources and manpower provided by our supporters in order to provide these free events that stimulate our local economy and improve the quality of life in our area.”

+Alton Main Street has built strong collaborative relationships with the City of Alton, the Convention and Visitors Bureau, business partners, and a large number of non-profit organizations and social services.
+Fostering collaboration between these community groups make the most of the resources in the area to achieve common goals.

-Downtown Alton’s momentum is attracting many new businesses, which is instilling a sense of pride in our past while shaping a compelling future.
-Alton Main Street maintains an informational facebook page and website to help community members and business owners stay connected and learn about the latest developments.
+Alton Main Street maintains an informational website to help community members and business owners stay connected.
 Visit www.DowntownAlton.com for details on events, shopping and dining options, business incentives, available real estate and more.

 More like this: